 Italy Week as deemed by Masterchef Australia

 The direct result of this unrelenting and unsummer-like weather is that there’s more time for television, even if it means watching shows that are 2 to 3 (or even more) years old.
 Masterchef Australia 2012 (season 4) is just one of those programs that snuck up on me while I was cursing the fact that we were short on Campari, and while I’m aware that it’s reality tv in an apron, I’d be lying if I didn’t admit to enjoying the drama between contestants while they battled it out during Italy Week.
 Lucky Ozzies.
 Too bad they had to be dubbed over in italian in order for us to understand them.
 Rome, Tuscany, the ginormous Barilla factory in Parma – the top 10 finalists made me green with envy when they met Gualtiero Marchesi and sampled his risotto oro e zafferano.
 Heck, his precious rice dish matched the color of his cooking school!

 In Marchesi’s words, risotto is at the right point when it’s al dente without being raw.

 Antipasti dinner, chicken Sunday lunch

 Sun or no sun, weekends are meant for meals like this.
 Burrata with oven-roasted tomatoes, roasted red bell peppers, white bean puree, lavender chicken, zucchini just plucked from the garden, chocolate ganache/salted caramel tarts!
 Here’s the thing – I was

 infected influenced by Masterchef.
-And as silly as that might sound, I’ll be drawing inspiration from the Italy Week episodes and taking it one step further by recreating some of the australian recipes in my own italian kitchen.
+As silly as that might sound, I’ll be drawing inspiration from the Italy Week episodes and taking it one step further by recreating some of the Australian recipes in my own kitchen.